DigiByte (DGB) wallet

 Remember, Atomic Wallet ensures that your private keys are fully encrypted and will never leave your chosen device, so you retain full control of your funds and never have to risk having this data stored on a centralized exchange.

-Through Atomic Wallet, you can manage and exchange up to 500 crypto assets, while it's also possible to buy DGB directly through the platform.
+Through Atomic Wallet, you can manage and swap up to 500 crypto assets, while it's also possible to buy DGB directly through the platform.
 However, you will need to verify your identity to access this wallet feature, with the use of a photo ID (such as a passport or driver's license) required to prevent theft or fraud.

 You'll need to invest a minimum of $50 when first buying DGB tokens through Atomic Wallet, while a maximum of $2,000 of your chosen crypto asset can be procured on a daily basis.
-You won't need to verify your account to use the wallet's most basic features, however, so you can seamlessly manage and exchange tokens with the minimum of fuss here.
+You won't need to verify your account to use the wallet's most basic features, however, so you can seamlessly manage and swap tokens with the minimum of fuss here.

 Despite being officially classed as a cold wallet that actively secures and encrypts your private keys, Atomic Wallet can be accessed seamlessly through desktop and mobile devices.
 So, you can manage your cryptocurrency portfolio and DGB assets from anywhere with Atomic Wallet without compromising your security or making your information more vulnerable to hackers.